ColDog-Studios/RootPlane/docs/modules.md

 - policies with parent-child inheritance and default root policies;
 - conditional alerts;
 - scheduled automation and scheduled tasks;
-- targeting by device, tenant or customer organization, department, site or location, and group;
+- targeting by device, organization or MSP customer, department, site or location, and group;
+- built-in Wake-on-LAN tasks that use approved online agents as same-org relays;
 - Bash and PowerShell script libraries;
 - task schedules with optional expiration;
 - custom fields for devices, organizations, departments, and locations;